rifflearning/riff-docker/docs/development-guide.md

 ## Working on the code

-### riff-rtc and riff-server
+### riff-server

-These 2 projects use nodejs.
+This project uses nodejs.
 You must either have the correct version of nodejs installed locally or you may also use a container to run node commands such as `npm` to update and install packages.

-The Makefile has 2 targets to start an interactive commandline with the correct node environment, `dev-rtc` and `dev-server`.
+The riff-docker Makefile has a target to start an interactive commandline with the correct node environment, `dev-server`.

+### mattermost-webapp

+This is the client code (implemented with the react framework).

+Using `make up` starts up development containers for the mattermost app, running webpack watch, so that changes you make to sources in the mattermost-webapp directory should cause a reload.

+Keep in mind that it takes a **really** **really** long time for the mattermost dev app to be ready when you start it with `make up`.

+### mattermost-server

+The mattermost-server is implemented using go.

+&lt; section still under construction >

+You can use the `make dev-mm` target to get a commandline in the `riff-mm` container, change to the `~/go/src/github.com/mattermost/mattermost-server` directory and use the Makefile targets from there while doing development.
+Keep in mind that the Makefile has targets which spin up docker containers AND docker is NOT installed inside of that docker container!

 ## Running